pastelnetwork/pastelup/README.md

 ### Start walletnode
 1. Install walletnode

    Install walletnode will ask about whether we want to install birdge service or not.
-If we opt-in for bridge install, `init` will generate an address, an artist PastelID and try to register PastelID on the network.
-In case you already have a registered PastelID, please add it in bridge config file so that `init` command may not ask.
+If we opt-in for bridge install, the first time when walletnode will be started throught `start walletnode` command, it will generate an address, an artist PastelID and try to register PastelID on the network.
+In case you already have a registered PastelID, please add it in bridge config file so that `start` command may not ask.

 ``` shell
 ./pastelup install walletnode -r beta